Owee-Angare/Research/README.md

 ## Publication
 ### •	Bio-Inspired Biped Robotic Locomotion
 Guide: Dr. Arati V Mulay, Associate Professor, Department of Production Engineering and Industrial Management, COEP.
-The research aimed to study the development of Bipedal Robotic Locomotion focusing on the design, stability, compliance and limitations of these robots in real environments.
+The research aimed to study the development of Bipedal Robotic Locomotion in the past two decades focusing on the design, stability, compliance and limitations of these robots in real environments.
 ### International Journal of Research and Analytical Reviews (IJRAR), June, 2020 - Volume 7 Issue 2 [[paper]](IJRAR_Paper.pdf) [[journal]](http://ijrar.org/viewfull.php?&p_id=IJRAR2002381)
 *** *** ***